NSLS-II/intake-bluesky-cookiecutter/suitcase-{{ cookiecutter.subproject_name }}/README.md

 # suitcase.{{ cookiecutter.subpackage_name }}

-This is a suitcase subpackage for reading a particular file format.
+This is a suitcase subpackage for writing a particular file format.

 ## Installation